Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Best One Day in Seoul Itineraries (+ Hour Breakdown)

-If you’re visiting Seoul in one day, here are five sample One Day in Seoul itineraries, including the top places to go in Seoul, costs if any, and how many hours to spend at each place.
+This includes the top places to go in Seoul, costs if any, and how many hours to spend at each place.

 If you’re new to South Korea, read my essential Korea travel tips.

-📲 Local sim card or eSIM card from Klook
+Local sim card or Korea eSIM card

-🚊 Ride from the airport: prebook a transfer | airport bus | AREX train
+▢ Ride from the airport: schedule a pickup | airport bus | AREX train

-💳 Buy a pre-loaded T-money card
+Buy a pre-loaded T-money card to get around

 Cheonggyecheon Stream during summer night - Seoul, South Korea

 1. Cheonggyecheon Stream (free): A 7-mile (12 km) public stream running through downtown Seoul, open 24/7 except during rain for safety.
-Great for a daytime walk or nighttime stroll, or enjoy the light shows at night.

 Royal guards in red traditional Korean clothing holding flags and doing the royal guard changing ceremony at Gyeongbokgung Palace in Seoul, best place to spend one day in Seoul